101+ Summer Activities for Kids in SWMI for Warm Weather Fun PLUS Printable Bucket List!

 Summer Activities for Kids Outside

-As the days grow longer and the sun shines brighter, we recommend maximizing your family time outdoors.
+As the days grow longer and the sun shines brighter, we recommend making the most of your family time outdoors.

 Whether it’s a lazy day at the beach to build sandcastles or a full day of visiting furry and scaly friends at the zoo, there are summer activities for all ages to enjoy.